MicrosoftDocs/azure-docs/articles/cognitive-services/form-recognizer/disaster-recovery.md

 The process for copying a custom model consists of the following steps:

 1. First you issue a copy authorization request to the target resource&mdash;that is, the resource that will receive the copied model.
-You get back the URL of the newly created target model which will receive the copied data.
+You get back the URL of the newly created target model, which will receive the copied data.
 1. Next you send the copy request to the source resource&mdash;the resource that contains the model to be copied.
 You'll get back a URL that you can query to track the progress of the operation.
 1. You'll use your source resource credentials to query the progress URL until the operation is a success.
 You can also query the new model ID in the target resource to get the status of the new model.